Browse by Medical Category

 "MGH Radiology has a long tradition of educational excellence with a strong commitment to training the next generation of radiologists.
 Our faculty members work tirelessly to make the resident experience among the best in the world, and we take great pride in the individual accomplishments of our trainees.”James A. Brink, MDRadiologist-in-Chief

-The Massachusetts General Hospital Department of Radiology residency program currently has a total of 40 residents.
-Eleven appointments will be made for each July 1, renewable at yearly intervals for four years.
+The Massachusetts General Hospital Department of Radiology residency program currently has a total of 42 residents.
+Eight diagnostic radiology appointments will be made for each July 1, renewable at yearly intervals for four years.
 Appointments begin after the completion of at least one year of postgraduate training in a clinical internship.
 Training in all subspecialty areas and modalities of radiology is offered, including a comprehensive experience with interventional techniques.
-We are currently applying for accreditation for a combined Interventional Radiology/Diagnostic Radiology (IR/DR) residency program.
+We have received accreditation for the combined Interventional Radiology/Diagnostic Radiology (IR/DR) residency program and are accepting applications.

 Residents are evaluated after the completion of each rotation by a report submitted to the Program Director by division members.
 These reports are reviewed with the resident by the Program Director in semiannual meetings or more frequently as necessary.
 Residents are also encouraged to provide feedback on each rotation, and these recommendations are often quickly incorporated to further improve the program.

 Trainees are assured opportunities to acquire a broad range of diagnostic skills, as well as to participate in vascular embolization, percutaneous biopsies, abscess drainage, and other interventional procedures.
-Residents also receive advanced training in cutting edge technologies including MRI, and have the opportunity to spend time during the third year at the Martinos Center for Biomedical Imaging as part of an Advanced MRI rotation.
+Residents also receive advanced training in cutting-edge technologies and participate in an interactive hands-on Advanced MRI rotation at the Martinos Center for Biomedical Imaging during their third year.

 The Mass General Department of Radiology is uniquely positioned to provide exposure to a wide variety of disease states, a critical component of radiology training: